 - Multimedia skills (video, audio, photography) would be a plus

 We’re looking for people from a range of backgrounds, majors and degree levels (grad and PhD students included).
-Last year’s writers included a high school exchange student, a community college student, and undergraduate and graduate students everything from biology to classics to journalism.
+Last year’s writers included a high-school exchange student, a community college student, and undergraduate and graduate students in everything from biology to classics to journalism.

-We are located in Washington, D.C., but you do not need to be local to apply.
-In fact, we are looking for people from around the country who can provide a variety of perspectives.
+We are in Washington, D.C., but you can be anywhere on the planet.
+We are looking for people from around the country who can provide a variety of perspectives.

-Submit a cover letter and a writing (or multimedia) sample to firstname.lastname@example.org.
-Please be sure that either your cover letter or one of your writing samples tells us a bit about who you are – where you’re from, where you go to school, what you study, etc.
+Submit a cover letter and a writing (or multimedia) sample to email@example.com.
+Please be sure that your cover letter or writing samples tells us a bit about who you are – where you’re from, where you go to school, what you study, etc.